balena-io/capitano/README.md

 Defines whether an option is required.
 If the field is `true`, a generic error is thrown, otherwise you can set a custom error message by setting to a `string`.

+***

+### Integer parameter parsing

+Capitano will automatically call `parseInt` on parameters that consist of numbers only, like '0123' (matched against a regular expression).
+Sometimes this may not desirable, for example if leading zeroes must be preserved.
+If Capitano calls `parseInt` on a parameter, a copy of the original value is preserved under a parameter name with the added '\_raw' suffix.
+For example, if the original value of parameter `foo` was `'0123'`, `params.foo` will contain `123` (number type) and `params.foo_raw` will contain `'0123'` (string type).

+***

 Examples
 --------